BarGoldman/Ex3/README.md

 ### :pushpin: Implementation of a data structure of a weighted and directed graph in Python

-This task implements a data structure of a weighted and directed graph in Python, the implementation includes a class of graphs as well as a class of algorithms on graphs.
+int this project we implements a data structure of a weighted and directed graph in Python, the implementation includes a class of graphs and a class of algorithms on graphs.

-This task is built on our previous Ex2 task : Design and implementation of directed and weighted graphs in Java.
+This project is built on our previous Ex2 project: Design and implementation of directed and weighted graphs in Java.

 During the README you can see the comparisons to our solution performance for our implementation in java.